 - International affairs; and

 - Historical events of continuing significance.

 This section will have passages of around 450 words each.
-The passages may relate to fact situations or scenarios involving legal matters, public policy questions or moral philosophical enquiries.
-The candidate may not possess any prior knowledge of law.
+The passages may relate to fact situations or scenarios involving legal matters, public policy questions, or moral philosophical enquiries.
+The candidate may not possess any prior knowledge of the law.